 Organisational safeguarding audit

 Together with organisations, we review systems and processes and undertake contextual analysis and risk assessments of new work areas and locations to determine whether current safeguarding measures are effective.
 We review HR, child protection and safeguarding policies and ensure they are assessed through the lens of international best practice.
-We take into consideration the nature of your work, the regional context and a country’s official child protection systems.
+We take into consideration the nature of your work, the regional context and a country’s official child protection and safeguarding systems.

 Safeguarding policy and procedures